-A title sponsor (also known sometimes as “naming sponsor” or “Gold sponsor” or “worldwide sponsor”, and so on or whatever name the sport properties associate to this package) is the most important partner of a team (excluding maybe the kit supplier of the biggest soccer teams)
+A title sponsor (also known sometimes as “naming sponsor” or “Gold sponsor” or “worldwide sponsor”, and so on or whatever name the sports properties associate to this package) is the most important partner of a team (excluding maybe the kit supplier of the biggest soccer teams).

 Hence the Title sponsor can benefit from most of the marketing rights linked to the team.

-Also, the title sponsor may, in certain sports, dictate name and colors of the teams liveries or uniforms (basketball, MotoGP, F1, Cycling are just some examples, while this is not common in soccer)
+Also, the title sponsor may, in certain sports, dictate name and colours of the teams’ liveries or uniforms (basketball, MotoGP, F1, Cycling are just some examples, while this is not common in soccer)

 - The logo of the title sponsor will cover the majority of the Car, Bike or of the Team’s kit and official apparel;

 - The logo of the Title sponsor will be displayed in all the Team’s printed material;

 - The Logo of the Title will be displayed in any and each supports used by the team to show its partner (eg TV Backdrop, Team’s magazine or newsletter, Posters, Headed Paper, etc etc);

 - The Title sponsor will feature extensively in the Team’s web site, while its products or services will be frequently showcased to the team’s fans and supportesr and its website will be linked to the team’s one;

 - The Title Sponsor will have a relevant position in the social media channels of the team and the team will post on a regular basis information and curiosities about the Title Sponsor;

 - The Title sponsor may put together special offers for the Team’s supporters and will leverage on the reach of the team on the social media to engage with them;